V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR3 Fancy Picture](../img/lr3/LR3 (25).jpg){: loading=lazy width="400"}

  * Notice the direction of the switch levers
- * Tuck the wires nicely into the grove and make sure not to pinch them when installing them later.
+ * Tuck the wires nicely into the groove and make sure not to pinch them when installing them later.
  * Gentle with the small M2.5 screws.

 ![!LR3 Fancy Picture](../img/lr3/LR3 (26).jpg){: loading=lazy width="400"}